 Locate the water damage source

-Once you are aware of the issue, it’s vital to locate the water damage source and immediately inform the condo owner.
-The water damage could quickly escalate; therefore, we recommend notifying your upstairs neighbor immediately.
+Once you are aware of the issue, it’s important to pinpoint the water damage source and directly inform the condo owner.
+Given the potential for rapid escalation of the water damage, we recommend notifying your upstairs neighbor immediately.

 Stop further water damage